arya062000/container-registry-sample/README.md

   <a href="#books-resources">Resources</a>
 </p>

-This repository can be used as a reference guide/sample to enable your first maven package publish to GitHub Packages registry for maven.
+This repository can be used as a reference guide/sample to enable publishing your first package via Github Container Registry.

 ## :mega: Prerequisites